 White House acts to protect Trump during virus outbreak

-WASHINGTON (AP) — The White House is putting in place new measures starting Monday to protect President Donald Trump and his staff during the coronavirus outbreak, including taking the temperature of anyone who enters the complex, from visitors to members of the press corps.
+WASHINGTON (AP) — The White House put in place new measures Monday to protect President Donald Trump and his staff during the coronavirus outbreak, including taking the temperature of anyone who enters the complex, including visitors and members of the press corps.

-Trump has had contact with individuals who later tested positive for coronavirus, including the press aide for Brazil's president, but the president initially refused to be tested.
+Trump has had contact with people who later tested positive for the coronavirus, including the press aide for Brazil's president, but Trump initially refused to be tested.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the virus.